unifiedjs/unifiedjs.github.io/doc/learn/find-node.md

 The concept of finding a node involves
 [tree traversal][tree-traversal] of a [syntax tree][syntax-tree].

-Unified compatible utilities should be used for finding a node.
+unified compatible utilities should be used for finding a node.
 Utilities are functions that work with nodes.
 All specifications that extend [unist][] can use the [unist utilities][unist-utils], but they can also have their own utilities for more specific nodes.